 BiS Platforms have a time horizon of 5 years, i.e. they are CBS funded for 5 years with regular evaluation of performance and success criteria.

 The purpose of the Diversity & Difference BiS Platform is to consolidate, advance and disseminate research on diversity and difference in order to make CBS a central hub for international diversity and difference research as well as a center of expertise that can assist policy makers, business leaders and government representatives in complex matters of diversity and its management.
 The platform’s members will among other things be covering the following thematic areas: 1) Culture and Language, 2) Gender and Sexuality, 3) Migration and Integration, 4) Leadership and the Professions, 5) Education and 6) Teams and Networks.

-Academic directors: Dorte Lønsmann (Department of Management, Society and Communication), Sara Louise Muhr (Department of Organization)
+Academic directors: Florence Villeseche (Department of Management, Politics and Philosophy), Sara Louise Muhr (Department of Organization)

-Involved departments: Department of Digitalization, Department of International Economics and Management, Department of Management, Society and Communication and Department of Organization
+Involved departments: Department of Digitalization, Department of International Economics and Management, Department of Management, Society, Department of Management, Politics and Philosophy, and Communication and Department of Organization.

 Economic inequality is rising in many countries throughout the world through for example increasing differences between the top and the bottom of the income distribution.
 While some degree of inequality can create incentives for work, innovation, and entrepreneurship, it is increasingly recognised that inequality may also have a dark side which potentially undermines economic growth, leads to mass migration across borders, harms upward social mobility etc. The Inequality Platform addresses the causes and consequences of inequality at a Danish, European, and global level in dimensions relating to companies (e.g., wages, working conditions, and employment), economics (e.g., labour markets, health, and migration), and politics (e.g. EU regulations and redistributive politics).